census-instrumentation/opencensus-node/packages/opencensus-instrumentation-http/README.md

-# OpenCensus HTTP Instrumentation for Node.js
+# OpenCensus HTTP Instrumentation Plugin for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus HTTP Instrumentation allows the user to automatically collect trace data.
+OpenCensus HTTP Instrumentation Plugin allows the user to automatically collect trace data.
 This package is used by [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node/tree/master/packages/opencensus-nodejs) to instrument HTTP for both servers and clients.

 This project is still at an early stage of development.
 It's subject to change.